-When the world bid a happy farewell to 2020 with cautious optimism that 2021 will bring bigger and better things.
-The warbird community did not have to wait long for the latter, for on January 3, Steve Hinton performed the first flight of Fagen Fighters’ F6F-5 Hellcat following a two and a half year restoration by Steve Hinton, Jr. of Fighter Rebuilders in Chino, California.
+When the world bid a happy farewell to 2020, with cautious optimism that 2021 would bring bigger and better things, the warbird community did not have to wait long for the latter.
+On January 3, Steve Hinton performed the first flight of Fagen Fighters’ F6F-5 Hellcat following a two and a half year restoration by Steve Hinton, Jr. at Fighter Rebuilders in Chino, California.

-As WarbirdNews reported in 2018, Yanks Air Museum stated the U.S. Navy accepted F6F-5 BuNo 78645 on March 2, 1945.
+As WarbirdNews reported in 2018, Yanks Air Museum once owned this aircraft, and stated that the U.S. Navy accepted F6F-5 BuNo.
+78645 on March 2, 1945.
 She apparently served two tours with VF-14 followed by VF-80 at NAS Pensacola, Florida.
-Its final assignment was with a reserve unit at NAS Squantum in Quincy, Massachusetts where it allegedly flew as a drone.
-When Fagen received the Hellcat, it wore the colorful scheme of Lt.
-Carl Allen Brown Jr. who flew with VF-27 aboard USS Princeton (CVL 23) and finished the war with 10.5 aerial victories, five of which were scored on October 24, 1944, during the Battle of Leyte Gulf, an action that earned him the Navy Cross.
+Her final military assignment was with a reserve unit at NAS Squantum in Quincy, Massachusetts where she allegedly flew as a drone.
+When Fagen received the Hellcat, she wore the colorful livery which once graced a Hellcat flown regularly by Lt.
+Carl Allen Brown Jr. when he was with VF-27 aboard USS Princeton (CVL 23).
+Brown finished the war with 10.5 aerial victories, five of which he scored on October 24, 1944, during the Battle of Leyte Gulf, an action which earned him the Navy Cross.

-For more information about the Fagen Fighters WWII Museum, visit www.fagenfighterswwiimuseum.org
+For more information about the Fagen Fighters WWII Museum, please visit www.fagenfighterswwiimuseum.org